EutechCybernetic/lucy-pro-documentation/mde.md

 After selecting one, go to the *Weblets* section below, click the image:: images/attradd.png icon,  and then choose a weblet from the list.
 The list of weblets shows all published weblets that are available - both in iviva apps as well as weblets published in any [UI Bundle](uibundles).

-When the weblet is displayed in the explorer after clicking a node, a code/key parameter is passed to the weblet which holds the object key of the node that was clicked on.
+When the weblet is displayed in the explorer after clicking a node, a `key` parameter is passed to the weblet which holds the object key of the node that was clicked on.

 You can use this parameter in your weblet to show customized information for that particular node.